houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 For example, the string `'abbab'` matches the regular expression `/(a)(b)\2\1\2/`.
 The submatch of `(a)` is `'a'` and the submatch of `(b)` is `'b'`. `\1` refers to `'a'` and `\2` refers to `'b'`.
 Intuitively, in this case, `/(a)(b)\2\1\2/` is equivalent to `/(a)(b)bab/`.

 To demonstrate the usefulness of backreferences, consider the following function `parseHtmlTags`.
 It's a simple HTML tag parser.
-It returns all matching open/close tags of the form `<xyz>...</xyz>` after parsing some arbitrary string.
+It returns all matching open/close tags of the form `<xyz>...</xyz>` after reading some arbitrary string.

 ```js
 function parseHtmlTags(input) {